 ["head_uuid", "is_a", "arvados#repository"]

-#18 Updated by Radhika Chippada almost 6 years ago
+#18 Updated by Radhika Chippada about 6 years ago

 Peter, addressed your comments and more that we discussed one on one.
 The drop down caret issue and top nav bread crumbs issue are not addressed as I do not want to tie up this story for that topnav UI work.
 Also, Tom and I discussed earlier and since the last login information is not readily available, we decided to not do it for now.